ldtteam/MinecoloniesWiki/source/items/ancient_tome.md

 </div>
 <br>

 The Ancient Tome is a glowing book that can be dropped by raiders (barbarians, pirates, vikings, egyptian raiders, etc) during raids.
-They are a fairly rare drop though, so don't expect one to drop during every raid.
 The Ancient Tome cannot be crafted and is only available as a drop.
 <br>

 ## Using the Ancient Tome